Preheat oven to 425 degrees F.

 and place in a medium bowl.
 Allow couscous to stand and swell for 5 minutes.

 Arrange a vegetable steamer or other steamer insert with small holes in a large stockpot with water, making sure the water doesn't touch the bottom of the steamer.
 Bring the water to a boil and add the couscous

 to the vegetable steamer.
 Cover tightly and steam for 30 to 40 minutes, or until tender and fluffy.
 Remove from the steamer, drizzle

 with 2 tablespoons of olive oil and fluff with a fork.
 Cover to keep warm and set aside.

-, chopped red onion and bell pepper, cumin, turmeric
+, tomatoes and juices, garbanzo beans, chopped red onion and bell pepper, cumin, turmeric, cinnamon

 In a small skillet heat the butter

 over medium heat.
 When foamy, add the almonds and cook until toasted, about 2 minutes.
 Remove from the heat and set aside.

 Arrange the couscous on a large serving platter and top with the vegetable mixture, tossing gently.
 Sprinkle toasted almonds over the top and serve immediately.

 Yield: 6 servings